symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

         :start-after:  /* start block 08 */
         :end-before: /* end block 08 */

-It is at that moment when Bob unlocks TX1 funds, and the atomic cross-chain swap concludes.
+Bob receives TX1 funds, and the atomic cross-chain swap concludes.

 *************
 Is it atomic?